jk-jeon/dragonbox/README.md

 ## Trailing zero policy
 Determines what `jkj::dragonbox::to_decimal` will do with possible trailing decimal zeros.

 - `jkj::dragonbox::policy::trailing_zero::ignore`: Do not care about trailing zeros; the output significand may contain trailing zeros.
+Since trailing zero removal is a relatively heavy operation involving lots of divisions, and a string generation routine will need to perform divisions anyway, it is possible to get a better overall performance by omitting trailing zero removal from `jkj::dragonbox::to_decimal` and taking care of that in other places. `jkj::dragonbox::to_chars` and `jkj::dragonbox::to_chars_n` use this policy internally for IEEE-754 binary64 format (aka `double`).
+-

-- `jkj::dragonbox::policy::trailing_zero::remove`: **This is the default policy.** Remove all trailing zeros in the output.
+- `jkj::dragonbox::policy::trailing_zero::remove`: **This is the default policy.** Remove all trailing zeros in the output. `jkj::dragonbox::to_chars` and `jkj::dragonbox::to_chars_n` use this policy internally for IEEE-754 binary32 format (aka `float`).
+-
 - `jkj::dragonbox::policy::trailing_zero::report`: The output significand may contain trailing zeros, but such possibility will be reported in the additional member `may_have_trailing_zeros` of the returned struct.
 This member will be set to `true` if there might be trailing zeros, and it will be set to `false` if there should be no trailing zero.

-You can also specify `jkj::dragonbox::policy::trailing_zero::ignore`/`jkj::dragonbox::policy::trailing_zero::remove` policies to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`, but `jkj::dragonbox::policy::trailing_zero::report` cannot be used.
+You cannot specify trailing zero policy to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`.

-## Rounding mode policy
+## Decimal-to-binary rounding policy
-`jkj::dragonbox::to_decimal` provides various rounding modes. *Rounding mode* is the rule that determines the interval represented by a single bit pattern.
+Dragonbox provides roundtrip guarantee.
+What it means is that if we convert the output of Dragonbox back to IEEE-754 binary floating-point format, the result should be equal to the original input to Dragonbox.
+However, when one must perform rounding when converting the decimal output of Dragonbox back into binary floating-point number, so ensuring roundtrip guarantee requires one to specify the rounding mode for decimal-to-binary conversion.

-- `jkj::dragonbox::policy::rounding_mode::nearest_to_even`: **This is the default policy.** Use *round-to-nearest, tie-to-even* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_to_even`: **This is the default policy.** Use *round-to-nearest, tie-to-even* rounding mode.

-- `jkj::dragonbox::policy::rounding_mode::nearest_to_odd`: Use *round-to-nearest, tie-to-odd* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_to_odd`: Use *round-to-nearest, tie-to-odd* rounding mode.

-- `jkj::dragonbox::policy::rounding_mode::nearest_toward_plus_infinity`: Use *round-to-nearest, tie-toward-plus-infinity* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_toward_plus_infinity`: Use *round-to-nearest, tie-toward-plus-infinity* rounding mode.

-- `jkj::dragonbox::policy::rounding_mode::nearest_toward_minus_infinity`: Use *round-to-nearest, tie-toward-minus-infinity* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_toward_minus_infinity`: Use *round-to-nearest, tie-toward-minus-infinity* rounding mode.

-- `jkj::dragonbox::policy::rounding_mode::nearest_toward_zero`: Use *round-to-nearest, tie-toward-zero* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_toward_zero`: Use *round-to-nearest, tie-toward-zero* rounding mode.
 This will produce the fastest code among all *round-to-nearest* rounding modes.

-- `jkj::dragonbox::policy::rounding_mode::nearest_away_from_zero`: Use *round-to-nearest, tie-away-from-zero* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_away_from_zero`: Use *round-to-nearest, tie-away-from-zero* rounding mode.

-- `jkj::dragonbox::policy::rounding_mode::nearest_to_even_static_boundary`: Use *round-to-nearest, tie-to-even* rounding mode, but there will be completely independent code paths for even inputs and odd inputs.
-This will produce a bigger binary, but might run faster than `jkj::dragonbox::policy::rounding_mode::nearest_to_even` for some situation.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_to_even_static_boundary`: Use *round-to-nearest, tie-to-even* rounding mode, but there will be completely independent code paths for even inputs and odd inputs.
+This will produce a bigger binary, but might run faster than `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_to_even` for some situation.

-- `jkj::dragonbox::policy::rounding_mode::nearest_to_odd_static_boundary`: Use *round-to-nearest, tie-to-odd* rounding mode, but there will be completely independent code paths for even inputs and odd inputs.
-This will produce a bigger binary, but might run faster than `jkj::dragonbox::policy::rounding_mode::nearest_to_odd` for some situation.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_to_odd_static_boundary`: Use *round-to-nearest, tie-to-odd* rounding mode, but there will be completely independent code paths for even inputs and odd inputs.
+This will produce a bigger binary, but might run faster than `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_to_odd` for some situation.

-- `jkj::dragonbox::policy::rounding_mode::nearest_toward_plus_infinity_static_boundary`: Use *round-to-nearest, tie-toward-plus-infinity* rounding mode, but there will be completely independent code paths for positive inputs and negative inputs.
-This will produce a bigger binary, but might run faster than `jkj::dragonbox::policy::rounding_mode::nearest_toward_plus_infinity` for some situation.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_toward_plus_infinity_static_boundary`: Use *round-to-nearest, tie-toward-plus-infinity* rounding mode, but there will be completely independent code paths for positive inputs and negative inputs.
+This will produce a bigger binary, but might run faster than `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_toward_plus_infinity` for some situation.

-- `jkj::dragonbox::policy::rounding_mode::nearest_toward_minus_infinity_static_boundary`: Use *round-to-nearest, tie-toward-plus-infinity* rounding mode, but there will be completely independent code paths for positive inputs and negative inputs.
-This will produce a bigger binary, but might run faster than `jkj::dragonbox::policy::rounding_mode::nearest_toward_minus_infinity` for some situation.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_toward_minus_infinity_static_boundary`: Use *round-to-nearest, tie-toward-plus-infinity* rounding mode, but there will be completely independent code paths for positive inputs and negative inputs.
+This will produce a bigger binary, but might run faster than `jkj::dragonbox::policy::decimal_to_binary_rounding::nearest_toward_minus_infinity` for some situation.

-- `jkj::dragonbox::policy::rounding_mode::toward_plus_infinity`: Use *round-toward-plus-infinity* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::toward_plus_infinity`: Use *round-toward-plus-infinity* rounding mode.

-- `jkj::dragonbox::policy::rounding_mode::toward_minus_infinity`: Use *round-toward-minus-infinity* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::toward_minus_infinity`: Use *round-toward-minus-infinity* rounding mode.

-- `jkj::dragonbox::policy::rounding_mode::toward_zero`: Use *round-toward-zero* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::toward_zero`: Use *round-toward-zero* rounding mode.

-- `jkj::dragonbox::policy::rounding_mode::away_from_zero`: Use *away-from-zero* rounding mode.
+- `jkj::dragonbox::policy::decimal_to_binary_rounding::away_from_zero`: Use *away-from-zero* rounding mode.

 All of these policies can be specified also to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`.

-## Correct rounding policy
+## Binary-to-decimal rounding policy
-Determines what `jkj::dragonbox::to_decimal` will do when rounding tie occurs.
-This policy will be completely ignored if the specified rounding mode policy is not one of the round-to-nearest policies.
+Determines what `jkj::dragonbox::to_decimal` will do when rounding tie occurs when obtaining the decimal significand.
+This policy will be completely ignored if the specified binary-to-decimal rounding policy is not one of the round-to-nearest policies.

-- `jkj::dragonbox::policy::correct_rounding::do_not_care`: Do not care about correct rounding at all and just find any shortest output with the correct roundtrip.
+- `jkj::dragonbox::policy::binary_to_decimal_rounding::do_not_care`: Do not care about correct rounding at all and just find any shortest output with the correct roundtrip.
 It will produce a faster code, but the performance difference will not be big.

-- `jkj::dragonbox::policy::correct_rounding::to_even`: **This is the default policy.** Choose the even number when rounding tie occurs.
+- `jkj::dragonbox::policy::binary_to_decimal_rounding::to_even`: **This is the default policy.** Choose the even number when rounding tie occurs.

-- `jkj::dragonbox::policy::correct_rounding::to_odd`: Choose the odd number when rounding tie occurs.
+- `jkj::dragonbox::policy::binary_to_decimal_rounding::to_odd`: Choose the odd number when rounding tie occurs.

-- `jkj::dragonbox::policy::correct_rounding::away_from_zero`: Choose the number with the bigger absolute value when rounding tie occurs.
+- `jkj::dragonbox::policy::binary_to_decimal_rounding::away_from_zero`: Choose the number with the bigger absolute value when rounding tie occurs.

-- `jkj::dragonbox::policy::correct_rounding::toward_zero`: Choose the number with the smaller absolute value when rounding tie occurs.
+- `jkj::dragonbox::policy::binary_to_decimal_rounding::toward_zero`: Choose the number with the smaller absolute value when rounding tie occurs.

 All of these policies can be specified also to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`.

 ## Cache policy
 Choose between the full cache table and the compressed one.
 Using the compressed cache will result in about 20% slower code, but it can significantly reduce the amount of required static data.
 It currently has no effect for binary32 (`float`) inputs.
-For binary64 (`double`) inputs, `jkj::dragonbox::cache_policy::normal` will cause `jkj::dragonbox::to_decimal` to use `24*16 + 619*16 = 10288` bytes of static data table, while the corresponding amount for `jkj::dragonbox::cache_policy::compressed` is `24*16 + 23*16 + 27*8 + 39*4 = 1124` bytes.
+For binary64 (`double`) inputs, `jkj::dragonbox::cache_policy::full` will cause `jkj::dragonbox::to_decimal` to use `24*16 + 619*16 = 10288` bytes of static data table, while the corresponding amount for `jkj::dragonbox::cache_policy::compact` is `24*16 + 23*16 + 27*8 + 39*4 = 1124` bytes.

-- `jkj::dragonbox::policy::cache::normal`: **This is the default policy.** Use the full table.
+- `jkj::dragonbox::policy::cache::full`: **This is the default policy.** Use the full table.

-- `jkj::dragonbox::policy::cache::compressed`: Use the compressed table.
+- `jkj::dragonbox::policy::cache::compact`: Use the compressed table.

 All of these policies can be specified also to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`.

-## Input validation policy
-`jkj::dragonbox::to_decimal` only works with *finite* floating-point inputs.
-This policy determines what `jkj::dragonbox::to_decimal` will do with invalid inputs.

-- `jkj::dragonbox::policy::input_validation::assert_finite`: **This is the default policy.** `assert` that the input is finite.

-- `jkj::dragonbox::policy::input_validation::do_nothing`: Do nothing even if the input is not finite.
-It might be sometimes useful for debugging.

-You cannot specify input validation policy to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`.

 # Performance